LinaMaudlej/BF-linux/README.md

 Username: ssh ubuntu@192.168.100.2

 Password: ubuntu
-### if you have a problem with ssh, you can enter the console
+### if you have a problem with ssh (or you want to change the defualt ip of tmfifo_net0) , you can enter the console
 	sudo screen /dev/rshim0/console

 ## Configuration: